-Together, the experts will cover topics including the effect of marijuana on the brain, identifying the symptoms of early psychosis, and the potential benefits of early intervention for treating both addiction and psychosis.
-They’ll also touch on research being conducted in both areas that may help inform and advance future treatments.
+Together, the experts covered topics including the effect of marijuana on the brain, identifying the symptoms of early psychosis, and the potential benefits of early intervention for treating both addiction and psychosis.
+They also touched on research being conducted in both areas that may help inform and advance future treatments.

-Ed Bottomley, Michigan Medicine Social Media Strategist, will host this session that will feature two experts from the Department of Psychiatry:
+Ed Bottomley, Michigan Medicine Social Media Strategist, hosted this session that featured two experts from the Department of Psychiatry:

 Alyssa Smith, LLP

 Program for Risk Evaluation and Prevention (PREP) Clinic Care Manager - Program for Risk Evaluation and Prevention